merimerino/vhs-frontend-lab/vhs-frontend/README.md

 ## VHS Catalogue

-This is a React App for VHS Rental Catalogue.
+This is a React+Typescript WebApp for VHS Rental Catalogue.

 ## Design Prototype